 Storage and reheating

-Store these oreo rolls on the counter with a cover on top for up to 3 days.
+Store these oreo cinnamon rolls on the counter with a cover on top for up to 3 days.
 Or store in an airtight container in the fridge for up to 5 days.

 Reheat one roll at a time in the microwave or toaster oven until it is warmed through and the icing is melting.